 |Queen Latifah, Kylie Rogers, Jennifer Garner. (c) Sony Pictures.|

-Kylie Rogers plays a ten year old girl who has been ill and in excruciating pain for months seeing specialist after specialist before finally receiving the diagnosis that she has an incurable disease.
-Talk about a bitter pill to swallow but she demonstrates an inner strength and peace, resilience, wisdom beyond her years and yet at the same time you are never able to forget she is just that, a ten year old girl who should be playing soccer with her friends and sisters instead of drinking her food through a tube.
+Kylie Rogers plays a ten-year-old girl who has been ill and in excruciating pain for months seeing specialist after specialist before finally receiving the diagnosis that she has an incurable disease.
+Talk about a bitter pill to swallow but she demonstrates inner strength and peace, resilience, wisdom beyond her years and yet at the same time you are never able to forget she is just that, a ten-year-old girl who should be playing soccer with her friends and sisters instead of drinking her food through a tube.
 One particular moment in the hospital when she hits her lowest is especially powerful and you cannot help but really feel for the pain she is going through.
 I honestly wanted to give this little girl a standing ovation after watching the film.

 As I said, this is primarily Christy and Anna’s story but Martin Henderson deserves a huge shout out for his supporting role as father Kevin.
 He is stuck at home supporting the family, paying medical bills, caring for the other two children in what might be thought of as a thankless role.
 But really what an outstanding performance by an often overlooked actor.
 His eyes are like a window into the soul of his character.
 Watching him fight to keep his family together and get through this indescribable ordeal is mesmerizing especially because he does it with such a quiet grace.

 And if my friends and readers have a spare couple hours this Easter/Passover season, might I recommend a visit to see Miracles from Heaven?
 Don’t let the fact that it is about a “miracle” turn you off, o skeptical ones.
 Trust me, I was one of those skeptics!
-And if you are worried it will be preachy, rest assured that Sony Pictures has done a great job of finding pieces that include a Christian message without being overtly preachy or riddled with a poor script/soundtrack.
-Much like their 2014 Moms’ Night Out, there are several scenes in church and a few brief talks about God but no hammer is being wielded.
+And if you are worried it will be preachy, rest assured that Sony Pictures has done a great job of finding pieces that include a Christian message without being overly preachy or riddled with a poor script and soundtrack.
+Much like their 2014 Moms’ Night Out, there are several scenes in church, and a few brief talks about God but no hammer is being wielded.

 There are real people being depicted with real struggles and real concerns.